tenaciousRas/amarino-embed/README.txt

 Getting Started
 ---------------
 This Github Wiki provides (basic) documentation, and the HelloAmarinoWorld and RGBLEDPickers projects provide working examples.
 Also, there's a source JAR in Amarino/dist, and a "src-dist" ANT target in the Amarino project that builds the sources JAR.
+The basic steps are as follows:
-You'll need to reference Amarino as a library project, for starters.
-You'll also need to add a the AndroidBluetooth.JAR file found in Amarino/libs as a JAR on the build path of your project.
-The next step is to create an implementation for the AmarinoServiceIntentConfig interface, providing (Intent) namespaces that work for your app.
-More documentation is needed and will be coming soon.
-For now, take a look at android-examples/RGBLEDSliders for a sample of an Android App that uses Amarino as an embedded service.
+- You'll need to reference the Amarino project as a library project.
+In Eclipse this means following the usual steps to import an Android Library project.
+- You'll need to add a the AndroidBluetooth.JAR file found in Amarino/libs as a JAR on the build path of your project.
+- The next step is to create an implementation for the AmarinoServiceIntentConfig interface, providing (Intent) namespaces that work for your app.
+- The next step is to setup an intent receiver in your Activity that handles the broadcast Amarino service intents (defined in AmarinoServiceIntentConfig).
+See the HelloAmarinoWorld or RGBLEDPickers examples.
+- The final step is to connect and communicate with the Arduino hardware in your Activity.

 Known issues
 ------------